 Unlike it’s neighboring theme parks, SeaWorld Orlando does not have any on-site hotels.
 However, it has a number of “Official Hotel Partners” and “Hotel Partners” that provide a fair amount of benefits for your visit to SeaWorld.

-As of spring 2020, there are 11 “Official Hotel Partners” that are all within one-mile of SeaWorld and walking distance to the front gate.
+As of the fall 2022, there are 11 “Official Hotel Partners” that are all within one-mile of SeaWorld and walking distance to the front gate.
 These eleven hotels are as follows:

 - Renaissance Orlando at SeaWorld